Biocomputing-Research-Group/FDR/README.md

 # FineFDR

-A Fine-grained Taxonomy-specific FDR assessment tool to control the FDR separately for peptides in different taxonomic ranks.
+A fast and accurate Fine-grained Taxonomy-specific FDR assessment tool to control the FDR separately for peptides in different taxonomic ranks.
 The critical innovation of FineFDR is that a novel data integration model is developed to assess FDR accurately using meta-information from reference databases or sample-specific sequencing data, or from both data sources.
 The details are available in [paper].

 ## Setup